SmartContractSecurity/SWC-registry/README.md

 ## Creating a new SWC ID

 Make sure that there is no matching weakness in the registry.
-Create a file with a new SWC ID in [taxonomy](./taxonomy).
-Use the the template and describe all weakness attributes.
+Create a file with a new SWC ID in the [entries](./entries) directory.
+Use the [template](./entries/template.md) and describe all weakness attributes.

 ```
 # Title